 By default, the configuration uses a local file-based SQL database stored on the operator’s machine.
-However, for large environment, you can configure a MS SQL database back end to improve performance.
+However, for a large environment, you can configure an MS SQL database backend to improve performance.

 If multiple operators are using Goverlan, it is recommended to configure all operator consoles to point to the same database.
 This enables Team Collaboration as well as the sharing of inventory data.

 Open the General Settings of the application and select the Database Settings category.

 - Database Type – Specify the database type.
 SQLite or SQL Server.

 - Database Name – The name of the database.

 - Folder Path (for SQLite) – The path to the SQLite database file.
 For multiple operators, use a network share location.